alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

-Although this code example is very small and is clear where exceptions are thrown, it may not be clear in larger programs.
-This makes it hard to compose error validation logic because exceptions modify control flow at any point, making them difficult to compose, and so you end up writing a lot of boilerplate.
+In a small snippet, the throwing lines are obvious.
+In a real service, they’re not.
+Exceptions can come from almost anywhere (parsing, mapping, I/O, nulls), and once you start composing steps you end up wrapping a lot of code in `try/catch` scaffolding.

 **Option B: Explicit Validation (Guard Clauses)**
-To avoid exceptions, i.e., only throwing exceptions in exceptional cases, we can use "Guard Clauses."
-This keeps the control flow linear and explicit, but the validation logic often dominates the method body, separating the error handling from the core business logic.
+If you want to keep exceptions for truly exceptional cases, you end up with guard clauses and early returns.
+The control flow stays linear and explicit, but the validation checks get interleaved with the work.

 ```csharp
 // The "Happy Path" is interleaved with validation checks.